-What is considered a “noise disturbance” (or, what is a violation of the City’s Noise Ordinance)?
+What is considered a violation of the City’s noise ordinance?

-A noise disturbance is any unreasonably loud and raucous sound or noise which
+A noise disturbance is any unreasonably loud and raucous sound or noise that:

 - Endangers or injures the health or safety of humans or animals;

 - Endangers or injures personal or real property; or

 - Disturbs a reasonable person of normal sensitivity.

 Criteria for determining whether a noise ordinance exists in these areas are: